 PIR sensors detect infrared light emitted by objects in their field of view.
 Anything that moves in front of a PIR sensor with a temperature different than the background temperature of the view area will cause a pair of pyroelectric elements on the sensor to react to the temperature change with instantaneous output differences.
 These variations in output generate energy, causing the sensor to send a detection signal to activate the alarm.
 The sensor detects motion that indicates the presence of an occupant in the space, and the call is initiated.

 What is an LM2596 DC-DC buck converter?

-SIM800L module, PIR sensor, Piezo buzzer are connected with Arduino board.
-If PIR sensor detects any unwanted movement in the area it makes digital input HIGH at pin 7 of arduino and Arduino trigger the piezo buzzer and SIM800L module, GSM module connect a call to the number stored in Arduino memory.
+SIM800L Module, PIR sensor, Piezo buzzer are connected with Arduino board.
+If the PIR sensor detects any unwanted movement in the area it makes digital input HIGH at pin 7 of Arduino and Arduino trigger the piezo buzzer and SIM800L module, GSM module connect a call to the number stored in Arduino memory.
 You can even add a Reed switch as a sensor to the door/window, If someone tries to open the door/window you will get an alert call on your mobile phone.

 const int PIR= 7;